-- Roll-out criteria-led discharge to all medical wards by November 2015.
-This allows nursing staff to discharge patients according to a discharge plan agreed with medical staff - Identify the reasons that currently prevent morning discharges and implement a package of measures to resolve these by end November 2015 - Test whether extra staffing in the discharge lounge enables more patients, including those with extra needs, to transfer to the discharge lounge to wait for discharge - Continue discharges 7-days a week by making sure that support services such as pharmacy, diagnostics etc operate at weekends and that there is site management oversight of patient flow and discharge at weekends. - Establish a weekend discharge team comprising medical doctor, physiotherapy, occupational therapy, pharmacy and social work.
-The team will coordinate activity to safely identify and discharge patients at the weekend who would otherwise remain in hospital until the weekend is over. - Expand the role of the Discharge Hub.
+- Roll-out criteria-led discharge to all medical wards.
+This allows nursing staff to discharge patients according to a discharge plan agreed with medical staff - Identify the reasons that currently prevent morning discharges and implement a package of measures to resolve these - Test whether extra staffing in the discharge lounge so that more patients, including those with extra needs, can transfer to the discharge lounge to wait for discharge - Continue discharges 7-days a week by making sure that support services such as pharmacy, diagnostics etc operate at weekends and that there is site management oversight of patient flow and discharge at weekends. - Expand the role of the Discharge Hub.
 This is a daily meeting of different agencies to agree and carry out actions to speed up the discharge of patients with more complex needs.
 A discharge hub coordinator will be appointed to ensure that all actions are being taken